 - Play as Crash’s sister “Coco”

 If you are a fan of the Uncharted series then you will certainly be familiar with the excellent injection of humour that Naughty Dog are capable of while retaining a game which seriously sticks to it’s genre, all the while making use of the genre’s necessary gaming mechanics such as physics and required gameplay elements, and as thus you will not be disappointed with Crash Bandicoot N. Sane Trilogy if you enjoy either Naughty Dog games, platform games or indeed both.

-Crash Bandicoot N. Sane Trilogy is out now: Get it from Amazon.
+Crash Bandicoot N. Sane Trilogy is out now.